 - Internship II: (3 credits)

-- Professional experience working in a formal leadership position in an educational organization.
+- Minimum two years experience working in a formal leadership position in an educational organization.

 Before you apply, please review the application instructions.
 When you’re ready to apply, please submit the following: